davideyre/transmission_inference/readme.md

 1. input/patientLog.csv : file with headers -
     patient\_id [string] any patient identfier
     t\_inf [int] infection time if know (only used for testing)
-    source [string] infection source patient identifier (only used for testing)
+    source [string] infection source patient identifier (only used for testing), must be "-1" for backrgound source types and starting the simulation infected
     source_type [int] infection source type (only used for testing: BGROUND\_HOSP = 0, WARD = 1, HOSP = 2, BGROUND\_COMM = 3, START\_POS = 4, SPORE = 5)
     t\_sample [int] sample time
     t\_recover [int] recovery time if known (only used for testing)